ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-camera.rst

 - MAV_CMD_VIDEO_START_CAPTURE to start recording video
 - MAV_CMD_VIDEO_STOP_CAPTURE to stop recording a video

-These commands are supported in ArduPilot 4.5.0 and higher:
+These commands and messages are supported in ArduPilot 4.5.0 and higher:

 - MAV_CMD_CAMERA_TRACK_POINT to initiate tracking of a point on the video feed
 - MAV_CMD_CAMERA_TRACK_RECTANGLE to initiate tracking of a rectangle on the video feed
 - MAV_CMD_CAMERA_STOP_TRACKING to stop tracking
+- MAV_CMD_IMAGE_STOP_CAPTURE to stop tacking time interval pictures
+- CAMERA_FOV_STATUS to display the lat, lon, alt where the camera gimbal is pointing
 - CAMERA_INFORMATION includes vendor and model name, firmware version, etc for use by GCS
 - CAMERA_SETTINGS includes zoom and focus level for use by GCS